 CloudAMQP offers various monitoring tools that will address performance issues promptly and automatically before they impact your business.
 CloudAMQP monitoring includes diagrams for CPU and Memory usage.
 It is possible to activate alarms that will be triggered when part of the system is heavily used.
 The RabbitMQ log stream is easy to view directly in CloudAMQP.

-Receive accurate alerts based on performance anomalies in your application.
-It is possible to activate Queue Alarms, Consumers alarm, CPU Alarms and Memory alarms.
+Receive accurate alerts based on performance anomalies in your application by activating Queue Alarms, Consumers Alarm, CPU Alarms, and Memory Alarms.

 NOTE: The admin user must have access to all vhosts on the server for the queue and consumer alarms to work correctly.

 Queue alarms can be activated for all instances.